-Sarah, upon returning home from school, ran upstairs to her room.
-There, she slammed the door and continued to cry.
+As soon as Ahsoka & Sarah returned home, Sarah ran upstairs to her room.
+She quickly slammed the door, climbed onto her bed, and continued to cry.
 Ahsoka sighed in frustration.
-Obviously, her husband's talk with the principal the day before was unsuccessful today.
+Apparently, yesterday's talk between her husband and Sarah's principal was unsuccessful today.

 "What's wrong?" he asked.
 Sensing Ahsoka's emotions, he drew his own conclusion.
 "They picked on her again, didn't they?" he asked, wishing it wasn't true.

-"I'm assuming so," Ahsoka answered truthfully.
+"I'm assuming so," Ahsoka replied.
 "She was in tears the entire way home and went straight to her room again.
 We've got to do something," she urged her husband.

 "I know.
 I just can't believe a school that prides itself on diversity and good values would let this happen," he answered with a sigh.

 "What are you going to do if they don't take care of this?"
 Ahsoka asked nervously.
-"For all we know, this could happen at any school Sarah attends," Ahsoka added.
+"For all we know, this could happen at any school Sarah attends," she added.

-"Well, do you remember discussing how we'd deal with her Force-sensitivity?" he asked.
+"Well, do you recall discussing how we'd deal with her Force-sensitivity?" he asked.

 Ahsoka nodded.
 They had discussed a couple of different possibilities for her education and how to teach her about her Force abilities.

-"It looks like our best choice is to enroll her in the Jedi Academy and our academic home school academy," he suggested.
+"It looks like our best choice is to enroll her in the Jedi Academy and their academic program," he suggested.

 "Do you think that will work?
 People won't magically stop teasing her just because she studies there," Ahsoka replied.